edzsheehy/portfolio/Articles/Networking requirements.md

 Rapid7 does not plan on changing these IP addresses in the near future.
 If changes are required, we'll update this document and communicate the details on the Insight Agent release notes page.

-> _The original article provides a collapsible endpoint requirement table for each region.
-I've only reproduced the **United States - 1** table here for brevity._
+> The original article provides an endpoint requirement table for each region.
+I've only reproduced the **United States - 1** table here for brevity.

 ### United States - 1